davewsmith/django42_play/NOTES.md

  * Add a stylesheet (which, oddly, 404d until restarting the dev server)

 Well, requiring login.
 Yeah.
-Getting login set up with templates is out-of-scope for this effort unless I later decide otherwise, so delegate login to Admin.
+Getting login set up with templates is out-of-scope for this effort unless I later decide otherwise, so delegated login to Admin.
 Definitely mixed feelings here.

 Bludgeoned logging into working.
 Not happy with the result, but it works.

+Next steps are to bullet-proof the form submission and report back errors.
+That seems to be a natural place for HTMX, so it may force a decision there.